AvivGelfand/Resume/README.md

 - Built dozens of hands-on ML projects as assignments for a practical course in Statistical Inference and classic ML (Regression, Classification and Clustering), with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
 - Advanced from teaching assistant to instructor, then to a full rights partner after 3 successful semesters of weekly TA sessions with a significant presence of students.
 Worked primarily with Scikit-Learn, SciPy, and XGBoost Libraries.

-## Israel Defense Forces (Volunteered, Lieutenant), Data Analyst & Economic Research Team Leader
+## Israel Defense Forces (Volunteered, Lieutenant), Applied Researcher

 - 2015 – 2020
-- Conducted research, threat assessments, and analysis for senior decision-makers and enhanced output capacity.
+- Spear-headed applied research initiatives in the IDF intelligence community, focusing on complex decision-making and data-driven threat assessments.
-- Led cross-org initiatives, yielding in-depth research papers via unprecedented cooperations with research branches.
+- Delivered multi-source research papers and collaborated cross-functionally with intelligence units.
+- Designed and delivered a project with a programming team for an indicators dashboard app for a major general.

 # Education

 ## The Hebrew University of Jerusalem, MSc in Data Science | ML-focused Thesis, guided by Prof. Ariel Jaffe

-- 2024 – present
+- 2024 – 2026

 ## The Hebrew University of Jerusalem, BSc in Statistics & Data Science and Business Administration (GPA 89)